Coin-Gulter/audio_recognition_system/README.md

 ## Experiment reproducibility

-The `dataset.pkl` file contains prepared dataset, which was used to get the scores for experiment results in the paper.
-In current version, this file should be in the root folder of the project, so it is read by the `main.py` script instead of generating new voice pairs randomly.
+The 'dataset_experiment_1/' directory contains the dataset used in the first experiments in the paper.
+The 'dataset_experiment_2/' directory contains the dataset used in the second experiments in the paper.

-The `scores.csv` file contains experiment results when running the experiment with the provided `dataset.pkl` file.
+Files 'dataset_experiment_1.pkl' and 'dataset_experiment_2.json' get dataset information respectively After running the experiments, the 'scores_experiment_1.csv' file will contain experiment results of the first dataset experiment and 'scores_experiment_2.csv' will contain experiment results of the second dataset experiment.
 ## Get dataset

 The recommended way to download the dataset using git.